Sakshi-hub21/Sentiment-analysis-of-askreddit/README.md

 ## Project: Predicting occurence of words

-#This project requires Python and the following Python libraries installed:
+This project requires Python and the following Python libraries installed:

-#Numpy
+Numpy
-#Matplotlib
+Matplotlib
-3Pandas
+Pandas

-#You will also need to have software installed to run and execute a Jupyter Notebook.
+You will also need to have software installed to run and execute a Jupyter Notebook.